Writer, Editor, Coach

-I help my clients reclaim their truest selves & tell their truest stories.
-From the amorphous seas of brainstorming, to the precise cobble-work of revision, I believe the writing process (in all genres) has a lot to teach us about ourselves and how we articulate ourselves into the world.
-When a client and I sit down to work, my mind is alert to not only the words they commit to paper, but to the stories they are telling themselves about success v. failure, beauty v. ugliness, right v. wrong, self v. other, important v. trivial.
-Writing can be a great place to create consciousness around and practice releasing those beliefs that keep us from telling our deepest, most alive, human truths.
-Pulling from my formal experience as a classroom teacher, Body Positive Coach, yoga instructor, & student of meditation, I love helping clients loosen fear and perfectionism's grip and let curiosity, self-trust & love guide the way.
+WRITING FROM THE SELF.
+I believe the writing process has a lot to teach us about our interior worlds.
+When a client and I sit down to work, my mind is alert to not only the words they commit to paper, but to the internal parts that animate their process: their moments of resistance, breakthrough, joy, frustration etc. Pulling from my formal experience as a classroom teacher, Body Positive Coach, IFS- trainee, yoga instructor, & student of meditation, I love helping clients relinquish creative burdens, loosen fear and perfectionism's grip, and invite Self energy to guide the way.

-I help clients clarify the "so what" of their writing lives.
-Cheryl Strayed says of all stories, "The forward arrow of plot–what happens in a story–is not the only thing that matters.
+FINDING DEPTH.
+Cheryl Strayed says, "The forward arrow of plot–what happens in a story–is not the only thing that matters.
 Plot is important.
 But it is not what sustains a story.
-What sustains a story is its depth.
-The downward arrows . . . ."
-Strayed’s statement resonates beyond fiction, into the realm of personal and academic essay writing, and even our own lives.
-The horizontal line of progress–the things we do and write with great effort in order to reach a goal–are only as meaningful as the moments when we pause our forward-momentum and reflect, "Ah, this is why this matters.
-This is who I am; this is why I'm writing/doing this."
-These moments of depth are the downward arrows of which Strayed speaks.
-These moments are where the value of our writing, reading, and of our lives, is most felt.
+What sustains a story is its depth–the downward arrows."
+The horizontal line of progress–the things we do and write with great effort in order to reach a goal–are only as meaningful as the moments when we pause and reflect, "Ah, this is why this matters.
+This is who I am; this is why I'm writing."
+These moments of depth are the downward arrows.
+These moments are where the value of our writing, and of our lives, is most felt.
 If I've done my job well, I've balanced a client’s urge to progress in single writing projects with a desire to express these deeper so whats that occasion their entire writing lives.

 Writing is all about making meaningful connections--in the semantic sense (between words, sentences & paragraphs); but also in the social sense: between people, points-of-view, and between the parts of ourselves that show up when it's time to write.
-I embody this value of connection-making in my individual lessons, in-person and on Zoom.
+I embody this value of connection-making in my work.
 Writing is also about truth telling.
-In order to guide my students towards their truth in writing, we must both establish a trusting relationship wherein that truth can be discussed, held, and known between us.
+In order to guide my clients towards their truth in writing, we must both establish a trusting relationship wherein that truth can be discussed, held, and known between us.

-The benefits from these private virtual and in-person sessions are twofold: they cultivate a trusting, honest teacher-student partnership so we can problem-solve as a team They also invite solitary self-reflection and metacognition on the client’s behalf.
-In addition to instruction and discussion, I aim to create the space and silence wherein students can connect with themselves.
+The benefits from these private virtual and in-person sessions are twofold: they cultivate a trusting, honest partnership so we can problem-solve as a team.
+They also invite solitary self-reflection and metacognition on the client’s behalf.
+In addition to instruction and discussion, I aim to create the space and silence wherein clients can connect with themselves.

-Contact me today to schedule a free, over-the-phone evaluation and schedule your first private session!
+Contact me today to schedule an over-the-phone evaluation and schedule your first private session!

 Find the language today to launch your future